Hi! I’m Sienna Dear (she/they).

 A bit more about me

 I grew up in a rural town in Western New York (my graduating class was less than 100!) and came out to Boston for college in 2010 and here I have stayed.
-At home, I recharge by snuggling up with our two cats, Peri and Nova, crocheting, playing video games or Magic the Gathering with my partner, and experimenting with some sort of fermentation project.
+At home, I recharge by snuggling up with our two cats, Peri and Nova, crocheting, playing video games or Magic the Gathering with my partner, and always experimenting with some sort of fermentation project.
 I’ve also stayed in touch with my inner jock and play recreational field hockey when I can!

 Ready to work together?